Many happy returns?

-Many of us are unaware of what happens once we send our parcel back.
-The contents go on quite a journey.
+Many of us are unaware of what happens once we send our parcel back but the contents go on quite a journey.
 An item of clothing, for example, has to travel back to the warehouse where it’s processed, and may be cleaned, repaired, have any smell removed, and then has to be repacked ready for a new owner to try it on and send it back again.
 On average, an item could go to three to four potential owners before it’s finally retained.
 If we consider a T-shirt that’s on sale for £10, with free delivery and free returns, this represents a huge loss for the retailer and the environment when we think about the number of £10 T-shirts there are.
-It takes multiple journeys and then there’s the cost of producing the T-shirt in the first place.

 A lack of adequate processes for dealing with these returns only makes the problem worse, therefore effective returns management has emerged as a key challenge for companies.
 How can we stop unwanted gifts, Black Friday sales and Christmas jumpers from encouraging unsustainable shopping habits?

 With this question in mind, University of Sheffield Researchers Dr Erica Ballantyne and Professor John Cullen from the Management School, Cranfield Universities' Associate Professor Mike Bernon, and Sheffield Hallam Researcher Dr Jonathan Gorst, have designed a way to reduce this burden all year round.
 They’ve developed a Reverse Logistics Toolkit which has the ability to identify areas of opportunity for processing returns.